SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 for `c horizontal exact: aPoint x. c vertical exact: aPoint y`

 If you use *matchParent* or *fitContent*, the size of the element will be computed dynamically, dependent of its parent or child space.
+Beware to not mix those properties between parent and child.
+If your child try to mach its parent, while its parent try to fit its child content, the size will be 0 plus the border width

 **Attention**, if you define your element using a geometry, you should define as well its *size*.
 The overall bounds of the element is not deduced from its geometry,